Developer workflow

 Can I use the timer without music?

-The timer and music are paired in Nedio.
+The timer and music are paired in NEDIO.
 The audio is instrumental and designed to be background — if you keep the volume low, it functions similarly to a timer with ambient noise rather than full music.

 Does the timer track my sessions?